-Have you ever had a weird experience – signs, recurring names or numbers, coincidences that you think about til you’re going crazy?
+Have you ever had a weird experience – signs, recurring names or numbers, coincidences that you think about till you’re going crazy?
 Such a coincidence (with meaning) that occurs with no causal link to the correlating event is a thing called synchronicity, a known and also interesting phenomenon.
 This article covers some signs of synchronicity examples you might find intriguing, like your own, perhaps.
 It includes examples of synchronicities.

 Table of Contents